AliciaMV/Todo-List/README.md

 # To-do List

-Basic to-do list app, witten in React using Redux and TypeScript.
+Basic to-do list app, written using React, TypeScript and Redux.

-## Run
+### Run
 Run in browser on port 3000 with `yarn start` command.